Marshalltown Community College

 Marshalltown Community College (MCC) is a public community college in Marshalltown, Iowa.
 It is part of the Iowa Valley Community College District.
 The campus is located just to the south of Marshalltown along Highway 30.
 A second campus, Iowa Valley Grinnell, is located in Grinnell.
 MCC offers 55 degree/diploma options, has a student-faculty ratio of 13:1, and has an annual enrollment at about 2,000 students.

 History

 The college opened in 1927 as Marshalltown Junior College under the jurisdiction of the Marshalltown Community School District until moving into the Iowa Valley Community College District in 1966.

 Academics

 This school offers most two-year courses of study, and many of the courses are four-year-college prerequisite courses.

 The college is one of three in the Iowa Valley Community College District system.
 The other two are Ellsworth Community College in Iowa Falls and Iowa Valley Community College at Grinnell.

 Campus

 Unlike many community colleges in the United States, MCC offers on-campus housing for students.
 Student housing consists of three new building units, two with 12 suites and one with 15.
 There are 156 tenants in these apartments.
 Each "apartment-style" room contains two bedrooms with two beds apiece, and a central kitchenette and "living room".

+Transportation

+MCC is connected to Marshalltown via the Purple Route of Marshalltown Municipal Transit.
+The Purple Route runs weekdays from campus to downtown Marshalltown.